 It is essential that you arrange individual Travel Insurance covering personal accident, medical expenses and repatriation, trip cancellation, theft and loss of personal effects.

-Before departing remember to make copies of your important travel documents (in case originals get lost or stolen) – passport, airline tickets, health card, insurance, Traveller’s Cheque serial numbers and other documents.
+Before departing remember to make copies of your important travel documents (in case originals get lost or stolen) – passport, airline tickets, health card, insurance and other documents.
 Leave one set of copies at home with your family or friends (or scan them and email to yourself so you can check worldwide); one copy bring with you but do not keep together with the originals.

 Citizen of the countries of the European Union, who do not have an Embassy or High Commission of their own country in Tanzania, can turn for help to an Embassy or High Commission of any EU country.

 The following items are tax free when entering Tanzania: one litter of spirits, 200 cigarettes or 50 cigars or 250g of tobacco, and 250ml of perfume.
 It is illegal to export ivory, and wildlife products, seashells and turtle shells in any form (even simple jewellery).
-When buying valuable gemstones, remember to obtain receipt; you can be asked to present it to the custom officials on your departure.
+When buying valuable gemstones, remember to obtain receipt an certificate of origin and authenticity; you can be asked to present it to the custom officials on your departure.

 |Eid al-Moulid (Maulidi)